How to Protect Yourself From Identity Theft

 Credit Card Safety Features

 The good news is that credit cards have built-in security features that are designed to limit the risk of fraud.
-The features range from liability protection to encrypting information, so a third party can’t access it.
+The features range from liability protection and transaction monitoring to encrypting information, so a third party can’t access it.
 Some of the most common security features of credit and debit cards include:

 - Signature panel: The back of every credit and debit card has a signature panel, which needs to be signed by the owner of the card.
 A credit or debit card technically isn’t valid without a signature.
 The system isn’t perfect though, as many merchants will accept a card that isn’t signed or won’t even check to see that the back of the card is signed before completing the purchase.